spcl/CheckEmbed/examples/wiki_bio/README.md

 The sample step is skipped, since the samples are already provided in the dataset.
 Cost only occur for the embedding with the OpenAI models.

 The embedding model from OpenAI has a cost of $0.13 / 1M tokens, which results in an approximate cost of $0.65 for the evaluation of this example.

+LLM-as-a-judge models will result in a cost of $1.